Maroon502/coinipopt-sys/README.md

 By this package, you don't need to worry about installing Ipopt in the system, and it's a package for **all platforms**.

-Ipopt (Coin-or linear programming) is an open-source linear programming solver.
-It is primarily meant to be used as a callable library, but a basic, stand-alone executable version is also available.
+Ipopt (Interior Point OPTimizer, pronounced eye-pea-Opt) is a software package for large-scale nonlinear optimization.
+It is designed to find (local) solutions of mathematical optimization problems of the NLP.

 ## Usage